OS-SFT/Taxonomy-Mappings-Library/Taxonomy Mappings - Double/TCFD - ISSB/README.md

 # Mapping: TCFD - ISSB S2

 ## Project Summary

 Pairwise taxonomy mapping between the TCFD Recommendations and ISSB Exposure Draft S2.
 - Taxonomy Files: See files within this repository
 - Taxonomy Tool: Click [here](https://os-sft.solidatus.com/viewer/share/I87DQi7gB4s8uvmwHtvOddzie3Zdm6P7) to view an interactive version of the taxonomy mapping
 - Research: See [below](https://github.com/OS-SFT/Taxonomy-Mappings-Library/tree/main/Taxonomy%20Mappings%20-%20Double/TCFD%20-%20ISSB#further-commentary) for further commentary. **Please note that additional future research on this topic is to be added by OS-SFT Contributing Partners.**
 - Link: Use Case(s) - [ADD]

 ## Summary Observations

 * At a high level, the ISSB aims to help companies streamline their sustainability disclosures to facilitate an “apples to apples” comparison by investors.
 Currently, companies and financial institutions utilize a variety of voluntary frameworks — often referred to as the ESG “alphabet soup” — to guide disclosure in sustainability reports and other corporate communications.
 The ISSB intends to detail baseline requirements that ensure companies provide investors with a complete set of disclosures on sustainability risks and opportunities that could affect enterprise value, in order to complement the information provided in financial statements.
 The General Requirements Standard creates an umbrella of disclosure expectations that will apply across all of the ISSB’s forthcoming sustainability topic-specific standards, including the Climate Standard.
 ISSB has indicated it will consult with stakeholders on other sustainability topics later in 2022, potentially including water, biodiversity and social issues.

 * The ISSB’s General Requirements and Climate Standards are based on the recommendations of the Task Force on Climate-Related Financial Disclosures (TCFD).
 The recommendations of both the ISSB and the TCFD fall into four broad pillars — governance, strategy, risk management, and metrics and targets — corresponding to how the disclosing company approaches these four practices in the context of a given sustainability topic.
 Although the TCFD’s recommendations are specific to climate-related risks and opportunities, the ISSB’s General Requirements Standard advises that this approach be applied to all sustainability issues that could impact enterprise value, such as those posed by social or nature-related issues.

-## Taxonomy versioning
+## Taxonomy Versioning

 - Individual Taxonomies: [ISSB](https://github.com/OS-SFT/Taxonomy-Mappings-Library/tree/main/Single%20Taxonomies/ISSB) - [TCFD](https://github.com/OS-SFT/Taxonomy-Mappings-Library/tree/main/Single%20Taxonomies/TCFD)
 - Model Source: First Derivative Research
 - Model Date: 20221006